willudeh99/Homework-19/README.md

 ![image](https://user-images.githubusercontent.com/71734654/115148703-6940fc00-a026-11eb-8d73-44b4d685428c.png)
 ![image](https://user-images.githubusercontent.com/71734654/115148721-7d84f900-a026-11eb-9206-159267a14c85.png)

-You can see the similarities.
-The only differences are the address types!
+You can see some of the similarities between the codes.
+The differences are the address types and what you need to pass in order to see a successful transaction.